dcrapis/oceandao-wiki/Home.md

 Anyone can propose a project to OceanDAO.
 However, to be considered, you **must have at least 5,000 OCEAN** in the same Ethereum wallet as listed in your proposal by the time the proposal process ends (December 14th, 23:59 pm GMT).
 If selected for a grant, this will be the same wallet where you will receive your grant funding.
 This helps to filter towards people with a vested interest or “skin in the game” in OCEAN - that is, Ocean community members.
 Ocean Protocol team members will verify.

-# Grant: Details

-### Grant Recipients:

-**In Funding Round 1, each winning project will receive 10,000 OCEAN** from OceanDAO.
-There will be **5 winners**: the top 5 highest voted proposals (additionally, to receive a grant you must also receive greater than 1% of the vote).

-Funds will be disbursed to the grantees within 24 hours after voting ends.

-Funds for OceanDAO currently come from Ocean Protocol Foundation (OPF).

-### Non-Grant Recipients:

-If you were not selected for a grant in this Funding Round, we highly encourage you to continue to stay involved in the Ocean community.
-You are appreciated!
-There are future OceanDAO funding rounds on the first of every month starting in February 2021, and other opportunities to receive funding.

 ////////////////